SarbajitChatterjee/sarbajit-portfolio/DataAnalytics-projects/ev-analysis/README.md

-This project explores electric vehicle (EV) infrastructure and tries to locate a gap in Germany.
+This project (ongoing) explores electric vehicle (EV) infrastructure and tries to locate a gap in Germany.
 It uses publicly available data to analyse national and regional EV usage, charging networks, and growth patterns.

 ## 📦 What’s Inside